lmc2179/lmc2179.github.io/drafts/decision_theory_simulation.md

 estimating the level of waste for our chosen decision

+# A practical checklist for building decision simulations

-# Where do the scenario parameters come from?
+Where do the scenario parameters come from?

-elicit from expertise
+* elicit from expertise

-predictive models
+* predictive models

-previous experiment results
+* previous experiment results

-bayesian analysis
+* bayesian analysis
 check them against historical data and how well your assumptions matched with reality